dcrules2/pl-sample-storacha/README.md

 # How to put an existing website onto web3.storage using JavaScript

 web3.storage (Storacha) has robust tools to upload anything to IPFS.
 Use this guide in JavaScript to learn how to take a pre-exisiting website and upload all of it's contents into IPFS.
-The example below is just for backend, but it can be adjusted to accomodate a front end.
-Feel free to manipulate the code samples for your needs.
-If you have any questions, feel free to drop in the discord for help.
+The example below is just for backend.
+Feel free to to fork and manipulate the code samples for your needs.
+We have a ### Directory at the bottom where we encourage you to a PR to show off your project.
+Feel free to reach out in the [discord](https://discord.com/invite/KKucsCpZmY) with any comments or questions.

 ## Dependancies